thelearningdev/mcp-ai-dev-workflow/course-slides/pages/01-introduction.md

 ---
 layout: blue-sidebar
-title: Introduction to MCP
+title: MCP by Anthropic
 ---

 ::header::

-# Introduction to MCP
+# MCP by Anthropic
 ::content::

 >The Model Context Protocol is an open standard that enables developers to build secure, two-way connections between their data sources and AI-powered tools. - Anthropic